Jessica A. LevinsonAssociate Clinical Professor

 Jessica Levinson’s work focuses on election law and governance issues, including campaign finance, ethics, ballot initiatives, redistricting, term limits and state budgets.

-Levinson currently serves as a commissioner on the Los Angeles Ethics Commission.
+Levinson currently serves as a the Vice President of the Los Angeles Ethics Commission.
 She was appointed by the Los Angeles City Controller in 2013 to serve a five-year term.

 She regularly appears as an election law and governance expert on the television and the radio, including programs aired on NBC, CBS, ABC, Fox News, Fox Business Channel, NPR, KNX and KPFK.
 She is also frequently quoted in the print media, including The New York Times, Wall Street Journal, Associated Press, Los Angeles Times, Sacramento Bee, San Francisco Chronicle and Reuters.